WICG/pending-beacon/README.md

 ## Requirements

 *   The beacon should be sent at or close to page discard time.
-    *   For frozen pages that are never unfrozen, this should happen either when the frozen page is removed from memory (BFCache eviction), or after a developer-specified timeout (using the `'pageHideTimeout'` described below)
+    *   For frozen pages that are never unfrozen, this should happen either when the frozen page is removed from memory (BFCache eviction), or after a developer-specified timeout (using [timeout-related properties](#properties) described below)
     *   For browser crashes, forced app closures, etc, the browser should make an effort to send the beacons the next time it is launched (guarantees around privacy and reliability here will be the same as the Reporting API’s crash reporting).
 *   The beacon destination URL should be modifiable.
 *   The beacon should be visible to (and blockable by) extension, to give users control over beacons if they so choose (as they do over current beaconing techniques).